Rollins Pass: The Moffat Road over Rollins Pass

-In the early 20th century, David Moffat, a Denver banker, established the Denver, Northwestern and Pacific Railway with the intention of building a railroad from Denver toward Salt Lake City, Utah by way of a tunnel under the Continental Divide.
-Surveys began in April 1902 and construction was started in January 1903, beginning on the east side of Rollins Pass.
+In the early 20th century, David Moffat, a Denver banker, established the Denver, Northwestern and Pacific Railway with the intention of building a railroad from Denver toward Salt Lake City, Utah, by way of a tunnel under the Continental Divide.
+Surveys began in April 1902, and construction was started in January 1903, beginning on the east side of Rollins Pass.
 However, the railway only reached Craig, Colorado.
 This entire line from Denver to Craig was known as the Moffat Road.

-The line included a 23 mile stretch over the top of the Continental Divide, at Rollins Pass, with a two to four percent grade and switchbacks along many sections; the result was one of the highest adhesion (non-cog) standard-gauge railroads ever constructed in North America.
-This corridor over Rollins Pass was always intended to be temporary until what would later become the Moffat Tunnel was constructed and opened; therefore this overmountain route was constructed with more cost-effective materials: using wooden trestles (made of all Oregon fir) instead of iron bridges or high fills and wyes instead of turntables.
+The line included a 23 mile stretch over the top of the Continental Divide, at Rollins Pass, with a 2–4% grade and switchbacks along many sections; the result was one of the highest adhesion (non-cog) standard-gauge railroads ever constructed in North America.
+This corridor over Rollins Pass was always intended to be temporary until what would later become the Moffat Tunnel was constructed and opened; therefore, this overmountain route was constructed with more cost-effective materials: using wooden trestles (made of all Oregon fir) instead of iron bridges or high fills and wyes instead of turntables.
 Construction of this route was exceptionally dangerous and deadly: in a single day, 60 Swedish workers were killed when a powder charge exploded prematurely during the construction of Needle's Eye Tunnel.

 Along this route were three tunnels: Tunnel #31 (the tunnel at Ladora), Tunnel #32 (Needle's Eye Tunnel), and Tunnel #33 (the Loop Tunnel at Riflesight Notch).
 All three tunnels today are either completely caved in or have had multiple partial cave-ins.
-Other notable landmarks on the route included the Riflesight Notch Loop, located at Spruce Mountain: a 1.5 mile spiral or loop where trains crossed over a trestle, made a ~90 degree gradual turn to descend 150 feet, and passed through Tunnel #33 underneath the trestle.
+Other notable landmarks on the route included the Riflesight Notch Loop, located at Spruce Mountain: a 1.5 mile spiral or loop where trains crossed over a trestle, made a ~270 degree gradual turn to descend 150 feet, and passed through Tunnel #33 underneath the trestle.

-A rail station, Corona, was established at the summit of the pass, with a red brick and green roofed dining hall, weather station, power station, and lodging.
-In summers, the train ride from Denver to Corona was advertised as a trip, "from sultry heat to Colorado's north pole;" tourists could stand in snowdrifts in the middle of July or August.
-Tours launched from the Moffat Depot, a small building constructed in the Georgian Revival style, featuring two-story tall windows, intricate exterior brickwork, and roofline pommels.
+A rail station, Corona, was established at the summit of the pass, with a red-brick and green-roofed dining hall, weather station, power station, and lodging.
+In the summer, the train ride from Denver to Corona was advertised as a trip "from sultry heat to Colorado's north pole"; tourists could stand in snowdrifts in the middle of July or August.
+Tours launched from the Moffat Depot, a small building constructed in the Georgian Revival style, featuring two-story-tall windows, intricate exterior brickwork, and roofline pommels.
 This building, located several city blocks northwest from Denver Union Station, was added to the National Register of Historic Places in 1976, and lay dormant for many decades after it was shuttered in 1947; in 2015, it was made the focal point of a senior living community center, after it was meticulously restored.